legal resources necessary to hold negligent facilities accountable.

 - Presence of poorly maintained personal appearance or poor hygiene

-- A senior citizen who is extremely isolated from friends and relatives, especially if they have recently made changes to their estate
+- A senior citizen who is socially isolated from friends and relatives, especially if they have recently made changes to their estate

-- Large withdrawals of cash by caregivers, adult children, or other family members
+- Sudden changes such as large withdrawals of cash by caregivers, adult children, or a family member

 - A senior citizen who is suddenly awakened in the night when caregivers come to provide care